Dilepton Radiation from Strongly Interacting Systems: Survey on Experimental Results

 \subsubsection{RHIC and LHC}

 Highest center-of-mass energies in collisions of heavy ions are reached at colliders.
 At the LHC, the three major experiments ALICE, ATLAS and CMS have full capability for dilepton physics, though the latter two with limited sensitivity for low-$p_t$ pairs.
-Yet, the inclusive dimuon spectrum of CMS, ranging in invariant mass into the TeV region \cite{Khachatryan:2016zqb}, and showing signals for all vector meson ground states and several excited states, is certainly a landmark of dilepton spectroscopy.
-The first results on dielectron production in heavy-ion collisions has recently be reported by ALICE \cite{Acharya:2018nxm}.
-The dielectron invariant mass spectrum in the range $0<M_{e^+e^-}<3.5$ GeV/c$^2$ has been measured in ($0-10\%$) $\mrPb+\mrPb$ collisions at $\sqrt(s)=2.76$ \tev .
-It was found that the total electron pair signal exceeds the cocktail in the mass range $0.15<M_{e^+e^-}<0.7$ GeV/c$^2$ by about 40\%.
-The signal to cocktail ratio, excluding the $\rho$ contribution, was extracted to be $1.4\pm0.28(stat)\pm0.27(cocktail)$.
-The measured excess has been found to be in agreement with models including thermal dielectron production from both partonic and hadronic phase with in-medium spectral function $\rho$.
-In the IMR, dominated by heavy flavor decays, the data could be described by contributions obtained from PYTHIA calculations scaled with the number of collisions assuming either no or full correlation in the charm decays.
+Yet, the inclusive dimuon spectrum of CMS, reaching to invariant masses of TeV \cite{Khachatryan:2016zqb}, and showing signals for all vector meson ground states and several excited states, is certainly a landmark of dilepton spectroscopy.
+The first results on dielectron production in heavy-ion collisions have recently been reported by ALICE \cite{Acharya:2018nxm}.
+The dielectron invariant mass spectrum in the range $0<M_{e^+e^-}<3.5$ GeV/c$^2$ has been measured in ($0-10\%$) \pbpb\ collisions at $\sqrt(s)=2.76$ \tev .
+It was found that the total electron pair signal exceeds the cocktail in the mass range $0.15<M_{e^+e^-}<0.7$ \gevcc\ by about 40\%.
+The signal to cocktail ratio, excluding the \textrho\ contribution, was extracted to be $1.4\pm0.28(stat)\pm0.27(cocktail)$.
+The measured excess has been found to be in agreement with models including thermal dielectron production from both partonic and hadronic phases with in-medium spectral function \textrho.
+In the IMR, dominated by heavy flavor decays, the data could be described by contributions obtained from PYTHIA calculations scaled with the number of binary collisions assuming either no or full correlation in the charm decays.
 The systematic uncertainties of the measurement prevent any conclusion on the effects of interactions between heavy quarks and other partons in the medium as both versions of the hadronic cocktail are consistent with the data.
-Measurements with significantly improved precision are planned after LHC shutdown (LS3) with the new TPC and vertex detector \cite{Abelevetal:2014cna}.
+Measurements with significantly improved precision are planned after LHC shutdown (in Run 3) with the new TPC and vertex detector \cite{Abelevetal:2014cna}.